WurthElektronik/FeatherWings/README.md

 ![Download WE Git repository](assets/DownloadGitCode.png)

 1. This repository contains **four different**, **ready-to-run** applications:
-   - [Sensor FeatherWing example](/SensorFeatherWing/software) showing the functionality of the Sensor FeatherWing
+   - [Sensor FeatherWing example](/SensorFeatherWing/software) showing the functionality of the Sensor FeatherWing.
    - [Thyone-I Wireless FeatherWing example](/ThyoneWirelessFeatherWing/software) showing the transmit and receive functionality over a 2.4 GHz proprietary wireless link.
-   - [Calypso Wi-Fi FeatherWing example](/CalypsoWiFiFeatherWing/software) showing the Wi-Fi capabilities
+   - [Calypso Wi-Fi FeatherWing example](/CalypsoWiFiFeatherWing/software) showing the Wi-Fi capabilities.
-   - [Sensor2Cloud connectivity example](/Sensor2CloudConnectivity) that sends data measured using the sensors via Wi-Fi to wither Microsoft Azure or Amazon AWS cloud.
+   - [Sensor2Cloud connectivity example](/Sensor2CloudConnectivity) sends data measured using the sensors via Wi-Fi to the Microsoft Azure or Amazon AWS cloud.

 > **Note**: For more details on each board and workspace, please click on the links above.